TUC-ProAut/libmix4sam/readme.md

 >❯ LD_PRELOAD="/usr/lib/x86_64-linux-gnu/libstdc++.so.6" matlab
 >```

 > **Error-Modeling:** Be careful in modelling the mixture components.
-E.g. if you model an ambiguous measurement with three possible modes all into the mean for the gaussian components and use zero for the factor, it may lead to an indeterminate system.
+E.g. if you model an ambiguous measurement with three possible modes all into the mean for the Gaussian components and use zero for the factor, it may lead to an indeterminate system.
 If you instead use one mean as measurement and shift the remaining means accordingly, the system may be solvable again.

 ## Known bugs
 * The new GMM noise model won't work till now with GTSAM's BearingRangeFactor (and RangeFactor / BearingFactor), which are based on the ExpressionFactor.
 If you need it, you could use the older versions of these factors from GTSAM 3.2.3.